jedisct1/libsodium-doc/secret-key_cryptography/aead.md

 `nsec` is not used by this particular construction and should always be `NULL`.

 The public nonce `npub` should never ever be reused with the same key.
-The easiest way to generate it is to use `randombytes_buf()`.
+The recommended way to generate it is to use `randombytes_buf()` for the first message, and increment it for each subsequent message using the same key.

 ```c
 int crypto_aead_chacha20poly1305_decrypt(unsigned char *m,